Team-Scrap-Metal/DifferentialDriveTraining/README.md

 # DifferentialDriveTraining
 This repository creates a differential drive for an FRC robot.
 Each branch is a different student's version of the introduction project.
-This project teaches students about Advantage Kit code structure, an introduction to Java and object orientated coding, and also introduces students on FRC specific code
+This project teaches students about Advantage Kit code structure, an introduction to Java and object-orientated coding, and also introduces students on FRC specific code

 ## Code Etiquette
   Comments on EVERYTHING (Commands, Constants, etc)